city-of-saint-louis/gis-asset-manager-ui/README.md

 In order for the GIS Asset Chooser you must bring the ArcGIS Maps SDK for JavaScript into your application.
 You can do this through [CDN](https://developers.arcgis.com/javascript/latest/get-started-cdn/) or [npm](https://developers.arcgis.com/javascript/latest/get-started-npm/).
 For our system CDN was the way to go.
 This READme demonstrates CDN implementation.
 For information on using npm see the [ArcGIS documentation](https://developers.arcgis.com/javascript/latest/get-started-npm/)

 To utilize the CDN there are two tags, one for CSS and one for JavaScript.
-Their documentation recommends putting both in the HEAD of your HTML.
+ArcGIS documentation recommends putting both in the HEAD of your HTML.

 ```html
 <link rel="stylesheet" href="https://js.arcgis.com/4.30/esri/themes/light/main.css" />